6 Misconceptions About Learning to Play Music

 Start with a small group and grow your audience as you get more comfortable.
 Maybe the idea of starting with a group lesson appeals to you.
 Or gather a few of your friends together to practice and perform in front of each other in a comfortable space.

+It’s also important to note that learning music can also increase your social skills, possibly making performing in public an even easier feat as time goes on.
 Use whatever tricks it takes to get you to the stage.
 It is manageable if you’re motivated.
 You never know, you might decide that you love performing once you find your groove.

 Just because performing on stage scares you doesn’t mean that music lessons aren’t for you!
 This is another one of those misconceptions about learning music that needs to go.